Gaussian approximation to the extreme value index estimator of a heavy-tailed distribution under random censoring: Proofs

 \textbf{Concluding notes }

 The primary object of the present work consists in providing a Gaussian limiting distribution for the estimator of the shape parameter of a heavy-tailed distribution, under random censorship.
-Our approach is based on the approximation of the uniform empirical process by a sequence of Brownian bridges.
-The Gaussian representation will be of great use in the statistical inference on quantities related to the tail index in the context of censored data, such as high quantiles, risk measures,...
-It is noteworthy that for $p=1$ (which corresponds to the non censoring case), our main result (number three of Theorem \ref{Theorem1}) perfectly agrees with the Gaussian approximation of the classical Hill estimator, given in Section \ref{sec1}.
-On the other hand, the variance we obtain in Corollary \ref{Cor1} is the same as that given by \cite{EnFG08}.
+Our methodology is based on the approximation of the uniform empirical process by a sequence of Brownian bridges.
+This approach relaxes the assumptions imposed in Theorem 1 of \cite{EnFG08} and reduces their number.
+It is noteworthy that, for $p=1$ (non censoring case), our main result perfectly agrees with the Gaussian representation of the classical Hill estimator.
+The generalization of this approximating procedure to the moment estimator (valid for any real-valued EVI) adapted to random censorship in \cite{EnFG08}, will be considered in a future work.